EsteeBrooks/my_memory_allocator/README.md

 Folder system breakdown:
 - The source code is stored in src
+    - header.h stores all the libraries that must be imported and all function names
     - linked_list.c has basic functions for implementing the linked list and specific functions needed for my_malloc() and my_free()
     - my_mem.c is where my_malloc(), my_free(), mem_get_stats(), print_stats(), and mem_init() are defined
-    - memtest.c is used for testing each function created
+    - shamash_test.c is used for testing each function created with code written by Professor Shamash
+    - unit_tests.c has some tests for making sure the functions
     - error_functions.c stores error functions for when functions are called improperly
 - The output of running gcc for each source file is stored in obj
 - The final output file is store in bin and called "main"